 Spicy Shrimp and Sausage

-Bathing in chipotle sauce, the Spicy Shrimp and Sausage is as good as it sounds.
-It is just me who is not really a lover of tangy sauce.
-It has sautéed Hungarian sausage, shrimps, potatoes, and corn on the cob.
+Bathing in chipotle sauce, the Spicy Shrimp and Sausage dish is as good as it sounds.
+However, it might just be me who isn’t particularly fond of tangy sauces.
+The dish features sautéed Hungarian sausage, shrimp, potatoes, and corn on the cob.

 Pork Chops Ala Pobre

-The Pork Chops Ala Pobre is well-seasoned.
-It has an unidentified herb that caught my palate and is sure good to pair with garlic rice.
-I hope that the meat would be much tender, though.
+The Pork Chops Ala Pobre is well-seasoned, with an unidentified herb that pleasantly surprised my palate.
+It pairs wonderfully with garlic rice.
+However, I wish the meat were a bit more tender.

 Burger